amirongit/notecode/algebra1FullCourse.md

 ```

 perfect roots: factors which their exponents are equal or greater than indices of radicals.<br>
-simplified radicals: radicals which don't have fractions & perfect factors within their operands.<br>
+simplified radicals: radicals which don't have factors raised to powers greater than or equal to their index & fractions within their operands.<br>
 like radicals: radicals which sharing the same index & operand; their combination only affects their coefficients.<br>

 conjugates: same sets of given combination of terms combined using different signs.<br>

-methods to remove non real roots from denominators of rational expressions
+methods to remove irrational roots from denominators of rational expressions
 - multiplication of their numerators & denominators by the irrational factor itself
     - takes place `n` times where `n` is the index of the irrational radical
     - is done after simplification